vrypan/stash/README.md

 # ~{@ stash

-`sstash` is a small, fast command line tool that saves data for future reference and integrates nicely with command line workflows.
+`sstash` is a small, efficient command line tool that saves data for future reference and integrates nicely with command line workflows.

 Stash piped output or files